-This course reviews common chemical dependency screening and assessment tools utilized in the identification of substance use disorders.
-A major emphasis in this class will be on the examination and practical application of the Rule 25 assessment and the American Society of Addiction Medicine (ASAM) client placement criteria.
-In addition, students will learn about common mental health assessment and screening tools, and their co-occurring relationship with substance use disorders.
-Final topics of discussion in this class are: motivational interviewing, intake, orientation, service coordination (referral), case management, crisis intervention, client education, ethics, multicultural issues, diagnosis, and treatment planning.
+This course examines screening and assessment tools used by counselors in the substance use field.
+A major emphasis of this class will be on the practical application of comprehensive assessment and the use of the American Society of Addiction Medicine (ASAM) risk and placement criteria.
+In addition, students will learn about mental health assessment and screening tools, and their co-occurring relationship with substance use disorders.
+Motivational interviewing, intake, orientation, service coordination (referral), case management, crisis intervention, client education, ethics, multicultural issues, DSM diagnosis, and treatment planning will also be discussed.
 (Prerequisites: ENGL 1117).